-1. Describe the source of runoff (including storm water) the method of collection and disposal, if any (including quantities, if known).
+- c.
+Water Runoff (including storm water): - 1.
+Describe the source of runoff (including storm water) the method of collection and disposal, if any (including quantities, if known).
 Where will this water flow?
 Will this flow into other waters?
 If so, describe.

 2. Could waste materials enter ground or surface waters?
 If so, generally describe.

 3. Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe.

-I so, describe.
-Prop osed measures to reduce or control surface, ground, and runoff water, and drainage patterets, if any:
+d.
+Proposed measures to reduce or control surface, ground, and runoff water, and drainage pattern impacts, if any: